-Interests are calculated compounded paid 1. (current and giro accounts (transactior accounts) - current and giro accounts of private giro accounts on a monthly basis inuividuais upon account cl osing 2 . savings deposits and sight savings accounts - sight savings on a monthly b accounts upon account cl osing - sight savings deposits on a monthly basis annually (31st Dec) annually (1st Jan, value date on 31st Dec) upon account closing upon account closing upon account closing 3. time deposits kuna and foreign currency all- purpose time deposits kuna and foreign currency security deposit for personal credit cards on a monthly basis upon expiry of time deposit maturity upon termination of Time Deposit Agreement According to Agreement: - monthly (on each 30th or 31st of the month, or 28th or 29th Feb) - per quarter (31st March, 30th June, 30th Sept, 31st Dec) - twice a year (30th June and 31st Dec) - annually (31st Dec) - upon expiry of time deposit maturity - upon termination of Time Deposit Agreement According to Agreement: - monthly (on each 1st of the following month with value date as on each 30th or 31st of the previous month, or as on 28th or 29th Feb) - per quarter (on each 1st of the following month with value date as on 31st March, 30th June, 30th Sept, 31st Dec) - twice a year (on each 1st of the following month with value date as on 30th June and 31st Dec) - annually (on each 1st Jan with value date as on 31st Dec) - upon expiry of time deposit maturity - upon termination of Time Deposit Agreement - kuna and foreign currency special- purpose time deposits on a monthly basis upon expiry of time deposit maturity upon expiry of time deposit maturity upon expiry of time deposit maturity, or in line with provisions of the Time Deposit Agreement upon termination of Time Deposit Agreement upon termination of Time Deposit Agreement upon termination of Time Deposit Agreement Deposit Agreement before expiry of the e will be recognized in line with provisions nent.
+Interests are calculated compounded paid 1. (current and giro accounts (transaction accounts) current and giro accounts of private individuals on a monthly basis ilidividuais upon account c osing . savings deposits and sight savings accounts - sight savings on a monthly b accounts upon account c osing - sight savings deposits on a monthly basis annually (31st Dec) annually (1st Jan, value date on 31st Dec) upon account closing upon account closing upon account closing 3. time deposits - kuna and foreign on a monthly basis According to Agreement: According to Agreement: currency all- purpose time deposits - kuna and foreign currency security deposit for personal credit cards upon expiry of time deposit maturity upon termination of Time Deposit Agreement monthly (on each 30th or 31st of the month, or 28th or 29th Feb) per quarter (31st March, 30th June, 30th Sept, 31st Dec) twice a year (30th June and 31st Dec) annually (31st Dec) upon expiry of time deposit maturity upon termination of Time Deposit Agreement monthly (on each 1st of the following month with value date as on each 30th or 31st of the previous month, or as on 28th or 29th Feb) per quarter (on each 1st of the following - kuna and foreign currency special- purpose time on a monthly basis deposits upon expiry of time deposit maturity upon expiry of time deposit maturity upon expiry of time deposit maturity, or in line with provisions of the Time Deposit Agreement upon termination of Time Deposit Agreement upon termination of Time Deposit Agreement upon termination of Time Deposit Agreement l Deposit Agreement before expiry of the e will be recognized in line with provisions nent.